Caroline Island: Geography and climate

-Caroline Island lies near the southeastern end of the Line Islands, a string of atolls extending across the equator, 2400–3300 km south of the Hawaiian Islands in the central Pacific Ocean.
+Caroline Island lies near the southeastern end of the Line Islands, a string of atolls and islands extending across the equator, 2400–3300 km south of the Hawaiian Islands in the central Pacific Ocean.
 The slightly crescent-shaped atoll has a land area of 699 ha.
 It consists of approximately 39 separate islets, surrounding a narrow lagoon; the smallest islet, Motu Atibu, may have disappeared.
 The islets—which rise to a height of 6 m above sea level—share a common geologic origin, and consist of sand deposits and limestone rock set atop a coral reef.
 According to the path of the International Date Line, the atoll is the easternmost point of land on Earth.

 Three islets make up the bulk of Caroline's land area: Nake Islet (91.7 ha) at the north, Long Islet (76.0 ha) at the northeast of the lagoon, and South Islet (104.4 ha) at the southern end.
 The other islets, most of which were named during a 1988 ecological survey conducted by the naturalists Cameron and Angela Kepler, fall into four groups: the South Nake Islets, the Central Leeward Islets, the Southern Leeward Islets, and the Windward Islets.
 The island is vulnerable to erosion by spring tides, storms, and strong winds; storms have caused smaller islets to sometimes appear or disappear, and the shapes of larger ones to become altered.

 The lagoon, roughly 6 by 0.5 km in size, is shallow—it is at most 8.8–13.7 m in depth—and is crossed repeatedly by narrow coral heads and patch reefs.
 Reef flats generally extend over 500 m from the shore—although some sources report them to extend more than 1000 m from land—and make boat landings perilous except at high tide.
 There are no natural landings, anchorages, or deep water openings into the lagoon; water that spills into it over shallow channels at high tide is contained within the surrounding reef and remains stable despite ocean tides.
 Most landings are made at a small break in the reef at the northeast corner of South Islet.